aldenparker/Voice2TTS/CONTRIBUTING.md

 choices.
 Read it before changing the VAD, the CUDA loading, or the virtual cable approach — several of those look wrong until you know why they are that way.

+[ROADMAP.md](ROADMAP.md) holds the plan for what is next, the decisions still outstanding, and the things verified in code but not yet proven with real sound.
+Update it in the same commit as the work it describes.

 ## Conventions

 - Exceptions in audio callbacks and worker threads are caught and logged rather than